On an Optimal Extraction Problem with Regime Switching: Problem Formulation and Solution Approach

-As well as \eqref{HJB}, we notice that also \eqref{HJB-OS} is actually a system of variational inequalities.
-It is indeed the variational inequality associated to the parameter-dependent (as $y$ enters only as a parameter) optimal stopping problem with regime switching
+As well as \eqref{HJB}, notice that also \eqref{HJB-OS} is actually a system of variational inequalities.
+In fact, it is the variational inequality associated to the family of optimal stopping problem with regime switching

-where $f'$ denotes the derivative of the cost function $f$ and the optimization is taken over all $\mathbb{P}_{(x,i)}$-a.s.\ finite $\mathbb{F}$-stopping times.

-In the rest of this paper we will solve \eqref{value} by relying on its - so far only guessed - connection with problem \eqref{value-OS}.
-In particular, \begin{itemize} \item[(i)] Under suitable assumptions on the model parameters, we will solve \eqref{value-OS} and we will show that its optimal solution is triggered by suitable regime dependent stopping boundaries $x^*_i(y)$, $y\in [0,1]$, which are monotonic functions of the parameter $y$.
-These boundaries are completely characterized as unique solutions to a system of nonlinear algebraic equations. \item[(ii)] We will then show that the function $U(x,y,i):=\int_0^y v(x,i;u)du$ is a classical solution to \eqref{HJB} and that it actually coincides with the value function $V$ of \eqref{value}.
-As a byproduct we will also provide the optimal control $\nu^*$ as a Skorokhod reflection at the inverse of $x^*_i(\cdot)$. \end{itemize}

-As it will become clear reading the next sections, the solution to the optimal extraction problem under regime switching is much more complex than that one obtains in absence of regime shifts (see Section \ref{comparison}).
-To deal with such complexity we needed to impose suitable restrictions on the model's parameters, i.e.\ Assumptions \ref{assm-1} and \ref{assm-2} below.
-These conditions allow us to rigorously solve the problem, and to provide the optimal extraction rule as a threshold policy in terms of a price and regime dependent barrier (see equation \eqref{candidateoptimalcontrol}).
-Even if we believe that a similar policy is optimal for all the parameters' values, unfortunately we have not been able to prove that.